-The ‘fool’ that fentanyl made into a millionaire
+‘I am awesome’: How a millennial built a fentanyl empire

 The money was pouring in, and out.

 Shamo hired a personal assistant; she did his shopping, had his car detailed.
 He stuffed a duffel bag with $429,000 cash and asked his parents to hold it.
 He bragged to friends about VIP bottle service at clubs and gambling in Las Vegas.
-He shopped for real estate in Puerto Rico; took photos sipping champagne on a cruise ship; bought designer jeans, an 88-inch television, a boat and BMW.
+He shopped for real estate in Puerto Rico; took photos sipping champagne on a cruise ship; bought designer jeans, an 88-inch television, a boat and a BMW.

 Crandall and his girlfriend posted photos on Instagram of trips to Laos, Thailand, Singapore, kayaking and partying.
 But he was running out of money and agreed to become a remote customer service representative.
 The list of people accepting packages from China ballooned to more than a dozen.
 Everyone was making easy money and getting text messages from Shamo dotted with “lol” and “awesome!”